 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Longer lasting: Gets more shots (350 versus 300) out of a single battery charge.

 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-The review scores listed above should be treated with care, though.
+Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.